sergiitk/grfc-proposal/A77-xds-rate-limiting-rlqs.md

 If a new bucket has been created, the RPC is rate-limited according to bucket's default configuration.
-Then the filter schedules a report on the RLQS stream informing the server of the bucket's creation, and registers the report timers for bucket's reporting interval.
+Then the filter schedules a report on the RLQS stream informing the server of the bucket's creation as described in [On Sending Usage Reports], and registers the report timers for bucket's reporting interval.

 If the bucket exists, the RPC is rate-limited according to its active quota assignment and usage counters.
 The bucket increments corresponding bucket usage